EmilieVolpi-CNRS/EmilieVolpi-CNRS1/README.md

 ## Use
 Run each `PosgreSQl` script in the specified order.
 If you want to use another schema name, you should adapt the schema name `BREF` in all concerned scripts.
-1. File `1-structure_creation.sql` initializes the database and creates the tables.
+1. File `1-structure_creation_2.0.0.sql` initializes the database and creates the tables.
-2. File `2-data_insertion.sql` populates the empty dataset with the data from BRÉF, resulting in BRÉF v2.0.0.
+2. File `2-data_insertion_2.0.0.sql` populates the empty dataset with the data from BRÉF v1, resulting in BRÉF v2.0.0.
-3. File `3-cleaning_integration.sql` corrects some issues and adds field `CodeTerritoire` for overseas territories, resulting in BRÉF v2.0.1.
+3. File `3-cleaning_integration_2.0.1.sql` corrects some issues and adds field `CodeTerritoire` for overseas territories, resulting in BRÉF v2.0.1.
-4. File `4-additional_corrections.sql` corrects issues regarding mandate differing only by their end motive, resulting in BRÉF v2.0.2.
+4. File `4-additional_corrections_2.0.2.sql` corrects issues regarding mandate differing only by their end motive.
-5. File `5-additional_corrections.sql` prepares the database for the future integration of data coming from new alternative sources, resulting in BRÉF v2.1.0.
+5. File `5-additional_corrections_2.0.2.sql` extra corrections, resulting in BRÉF v2.0.2.
-6. File `6-additional_corrections.sql` adds a few additional constraints, translates table and field names to English, resulting in BRÉF v2.2.0 (the version presented in the datapaper).
+6. File `6-additional_corrections_v2.1.0.sql` prepares the database for the future integration of data coming from new alternative sources, resulting in BRÉF v2.1.0.

 ## Changelog